Psychology Training Program

 The North Florida/South Georgia Veterans Health System Psychology Training Program offers APA-accredited internships and postdoctoral residencies to U.S. citizens who are pursuing (internship) or have completed (residency) a doctoral degree in clinical or counseling psychology from an APA-accredited institution.

 The predoctoral internship at the North Florida/South Georgia Veterans Health System is accredited by the Commission on Accreditation of the American Psychological Association.
-The next site visit will be during the academic year 2023-24.
+The next site visit is expected during the academic year 2023-24.

 APPIC Match Numbers

 General Internship: 120711

 If you have any questions about the application process, please do not hesitate to contact the Director of Training, Dr. Elizabeth Dizney at Elizabeth.Dizney@va.gov for additional information.